k21971/EvilHack/doc/evilhack-changelog.md

 - Tortles are not affected by turbulence whilst swimming
 - Ensure tortles don't receive regular gear sacrifice gifts they can't use
 - Tortles have a chance of spawning with an oilskin sack
+- Corrections to commit concerning sacrifice gifts and tortles